›› Quarantining poor power quality

 The trouble with any densely populated network is it becomes noisy, and the same is true of electrical infrastructure.
 As a growing number of devices are used in hospitals, for example, the electrical network becomes prone to problems such as harmonic currents, voltage fluctuations and, most pertinent of all, electromagnetic interference (EMI).

 The medical industry’s battle with EMI is a long one.
 As summarised in an article published in the British Cardiovascular Society’s Heart journal a few years ago, “electromagnetic radiation may interact adversely with implanted pacing systems and implantable cardioverter defibrillators (ICDs)”.
 While many of today’s implantable devices are designed with electromagnetic compatibility (EMC) in mind, there is room for improvement in other medical devices.

 For many years, it has been a requirement for all electrical MedTech that is to be used in the European medical market to be designed to EN60601-1 standards.
 This standard governs the safety, essential performance and EMC of equipment.
 However, more guidelines and regulations have recently come to the fore.

-One of the most effective ways of maximizing safety in electrical systems is by isolating equipment.
-The Institution of Engineering and Technology (IET) has stated that secure isolation of high energy electrical systems is a main requirement for safe work, and at REO UK we would extend this to say that isolation is a central requirement of any medical device.
+One of the most effective ways of maximising safety in electrical systems is by isolating equipment.
+The Institution of Engineering and Technology (IET) has stated that secure isolation of high energy electrical systems is the main requirement for safe work, and at REO UK we would extend this to say that isolation is a central requirement of any medical device.

 These isolating transformers can easily be integrated into medical equipment designs, such as for surgical robots and MRI machinery.
 In doing this, design engineers can play a key role in helping the device meet the stringent EU requirements for MedTech.